CCKJon/cookbook/frontend/JOURNAL.md

 Create a sort function for recipe type (dessert, entree, appetizer, etc.)

 Create login authentication so that only when logged in can a person update or delete a recipe.

+Create a "favorites" list for logged in people
+Create a login user page that displays a list of submitted recipes by user